-- In Dragonsphere a group of guards bar you (even though you are their king) from entering a land of shapeshifters for concern that the "you" who ends up returning may in fact be a shapeshifter who took your place.
+- In Dragonsphere a group of guards bar you from entering a land of shapeshifters, even though you are their king, out of concern that the "you" who ends up returning may in fact be a shapeshifter who took your place.
 This is resolved by giving them an item from your inventory (any item will do) so that they will know that the real "you" will ask for that item upon your return.
 Ironically, you actually are a shapeshifter all along, you just don't realise it at first.

-- Bob and George hangs a lampshade on Bill and Ted when time travel becomes a regular occurrence in the comic; of course, since Mega Man and Bass are legendarily stupid, Hilarity Ensues.
+- Bob and George pay homage to Bill & Ted's Excellent Adventure this way when Time Travel becomes a regular occurrence in the comic; since Mega Man and Bass are legendarily stupid, it goes about the same way.

 - In Home On The Strange, Tanner sets one of these up with Izzy, to the latter's bemusement.

-- During their adventures in the Punyverse in Sluggy Freelance, Bun-Bun cons Lord Grater into believing he works for his boss, Zorgon Gola.
-Lord Grater responds "if you know everything about me, what am I thinking about right now?"
-Bun-bun responds that the infomation is classified, which instantly appeases him.
+- During their adventures in the Punyverse, Bun-Bun cons Lord Grater into believing he works for his boss, Zorgon Gola.
+Lord Grater responds, "if you know everything about me, what am I thinking about right now?"
+Bun-Bun responds that the infomation is classified, which instantly appeases him.

-- Inverted another time in "Oceans Unmoving".
-(Big spoiler alert.)
-Bun-bun can't appear himself to his past self as himself, because he knows that if he were to see someone claiming to be himself from the future, he'd figure it was a trap and kill them, expecting that if it were really him he would have expected that.
+- In "Oceans Unmoving", (major spoilers), it's inverted.
+Bun-Bun can't appear himself to his past self as himself, because he knows that if he were to see someone claiming to be himself from the future, he'd figure it was a trap and kill them, expecting that if it were really him he would have expected that.

-- Panthera uses this.
-When Onca tries to tell Tigris that Ovid isn't the evil corporation they've been told it is, Tigris thinks Onca betrayed Panthera and attacks her.
+- In Panthera, when Onca tries to tell Tigris that Ovid isn't the evil corporation they've been told it is, Tigris thinks Onca betrayed Panthera and attacks her.
 However, when Pardus shows up, she tells him that Leo told her Pardus dyes his fur.
-Pardus knows Leo wouldn't tell her unless he had to to validate a message to the others.
+Pardus knows Leo wouldn't tell her that unless he had to to validate a message to the others.

-- Used in Skullkickers.
-When Shorty and Baldy make a stop in a tavern while hunting a doppelganger, Baldy suggests establishing a trust password, so that they will know if the doppelganger is impersonating the other.
-Shorty suggests some passwords, but Baldy dismisses all the Shorty's suggestions... and kills the false "Shorty" on the spot.
+- In Skullkickers, when Shorty and Baldy make a stop in a tavern while hunting a doppelganger, Baldy suggests establishing a trust password, so that they will know if the doppelganger is impersonating the other.
+Shorty suggests some passwords, but Baldy dismisses all of Shorty's suggestions and kills the false "Shorty" on the spot.
 As it happens, they'd already established such a password.

 - Something Awful goons answer the question "Do you have stairs in your house?" with the countersign "I am protected."

-- Worm has passwords as standard when fighting Strangersnote and Mastersnote .
+- Worm has passwords as standard when fighting Strangers (who can mess with perceptions) and Masters (who can fight with others).
 The most prominent example of this is after the protagonists capture and bodyjack Shadow Stalker in order to infiltrate the Wards.
-When Weld uses the standard password, they're able to make Shadow Stalker reply with the standard countersign indicating that she's uncompromised... but are at a loss when Weld asks who it was Shadow Stalker recently got in trouble for harassing.
+When Weld uses the standard password, they're able to make Shadow Stalker reply with the standard countersign indicating that she's uncompromised — but they are at a loss when Weld asks who it was Shadow Stalker recently got in trouble for harassing.
 The incorrect response turns an until-then-successful infiltration into a firefight.

-- In the Justice League episode where Flash and Lex Luthor switch minds, Flash proves he's really himself again by starting to reveal Green Lantern's old nickname.
+- In Justice League, when Flash and Lex Luthor switch minds, Flash proves he's really himself again by starting to reveal Green Lantern's old nickname.